Angel-Karasu/pacman-tools/README.md

 # PacTools

 This is a simple toolkit project for pacman, the package manager for Arch Linux-based distributions.
-It can clean pacman cache, remove unused packages, fix pacman keys and update pacman mirrors.
+It can clean pacman cache, remove unused packages, fix pacman keys, reinstall all packages and update pacman mirrors.

 ## Installation